cwarden45/Bastu_Cat_Genome/README.md

 I still have money left from my $300 Google Cloud credit, but I don't know how much the charge is for people to download from a public link.
 However, that should be available in the immediate future.

+Now, it looks like this is [officially available for $950](https://shop.basepaws.com/collections/all-products/products/whole-genome-sequencing), but they don't describe providing a report (which matches what I currently have.

 **basepaws [Coach My Cat](https://shop.basepaws.com/collections/coach-my-cat/products/coach-my-cat-health-behavior-program) (on sale for $120, but will increase to $300?)**:

 This should be a 12-week program, where I beleive 3 sessions are included for free.